ryantd42/NY-Legislative-Git/2023/A4077A-2023/bill.md

   February 9, 2023
   ___________

+ Introduced  by  M. of A. LUPARDO, ANGELINO, SHIMSKY, McDONALD, LUNSFORD, MAHER, BENDETT, FAHY, GUNTHER, NORRIS, BARRETT, BUTTENSCHON, GALLAHAN,
- Introduced  by  M.  of A. LUPARDO, ANGELINO -- read once and referred to the Committee on Local Governments
+  J. M. GIGLIO, DAVILA, JACOBSON, STECK, DeSTEFANO -- Multi-Sponsored by -- M. of A.  WOERNER -- read once and referred  to  the  Committee  on Local Governments -- recommitted to the Committee on Local Governments in  accordance  with  Assembly Rule 3, sec.
+2 -- committee discharged, bill amended, ordered reprinted as amended  and  recommitted  to  said committee

- AN ACT to amend the general municipal law, in relation to removing emer- gency medical services from the limit on real property tax  levies  by local governments
+ AN ACT to amend the general municipal law, in relation to removing emer- gency  medical  services from the limit on real property tax levies by local governments; and providing for the  repeal  of  such  provisions upon the expiration thereof

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS: